 Write a little about yourself.
 Just a paragraph will do.

-upcoming travel. i live in Toronto.)
+people for upcoming travel. i live in Toronto.)

 The one-line description: Gregarious misanthrope with a hippie

 rising.
 If that makes sense to you, we will probably get on just

 fine.
 That said, if you are of the tl;dr stripe. you can bugger off

 to Tinder.
 If you don't appreciate the written word, or the value